nexodus-io/nexodus/docs/user-guide/security-groups.md

 ## Overview

 Nexodus Security Groups are virtual firewalls for your Nexodus instances to control inbound and outbound traffic.
 They act as a white list, only allowing through the traffic that you specify is allowed.
 Each security group includes a set of rules that filter traffic coming into and out of the instance.
+Current OS support is Linux via NetFilter and macOS via PacketFilter.

 ![no-alt-text](../images/security-groups-multi-cloud-1.png)